rozek/banglejs-2-analog-clock-construction-kit/README.md

 })();
 ```

+Just use this template to implement your own clock hands and publish it in a way that Espruino may `require` it.

 ### Complications ###

-"Complications" are optional tiny displays for additional information such as the current date, the day-of-the week, moon phases, etc.
+"Complications" are optional tiny displays for additional information such as the current date, the current weekday, moon phases, etc.

 They export the following function: